About Señor Scary

 SEÑOR SCARY JERRY

-Consumer of horror, haunts, and Halloween.
+A conjurer of horror, haunts, and Halloween.
 Film geek.
 Graphic designer by day.
-Blogger at dusk.
-Unpretentious foodie. 🏳️🌈
+Blogger at night.
+Fiendish foodie. 🏳️🌈